coccoinomane/anon-integration-guide/projects/pendle/README.md

     - Show my pools on Pendle
     - Value of my stETH position on Base chain on Pendle

+Please note that:

-Please note that most portfolio tools return positions across all chains, without the need to specify the chain.
+- portfolio tools return positions across all chains, without the need to specify the chain
+- for each position both the token balance and dollar valuations will be shown

 ### Available markets & pools